MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 ### Running scenarios using AL-Go for GitHub

 It's possible to run BCPT scenario runs in AL-Go for GitHub.
 For more information, see [Workflow: Create new Performance Test App](https://github.com/microsoft/AL-Go/blob/main/RELEASENOTES.md#new-workflow-create-new-performance-test-app).

+### Using BCPT to produce a large test database
+When running BCPT suites, it is possible to pick which company to run your BCPT suites in.
+You can utilize this to have BCPT produce a test database with companies with small, medium, or large data sizes.
+Once you have such a database, you can take a backup (or take a container snapshot if you use Docker).
+Then restore the database prior to running test suites in the future (or just use this to run manual tests on different data sizes).

 ## Analyze the results